Bankruptcy Services in Florida

 Bankruptcy is a legal process that involves the United States federal court system and appointed judges and trustees.
 Just like any other lawsuit, you will need to petition in court, and the authorities will review your petition for bankruptcy and decide whether or not your case has merit to proceed.
 Because of the intense, legal nature of a bankruptcy case, it is important that you hire a skilled bankruptcy lawyer to represent your case.

 Do I need to owe a certain amount of debt in order to file for bankruptcy?

-Absolutely not.
-Though there is no minimum or maximum amount of debt needed to file for bankruptcy, it is important to remember that bankruptcy is not right for every situation.
 If you owe a small amount of money or have enough financial means to repay your debts, bankruptcy and debt relief alternatives may be something to consider.
 There are requirements that must be met in order to be eligible to file for Chapter 7 or Chapter 13 bankruptcy.

 Will all of my debts be discharged after bankruptcy?